Augmentation varieties and disk potentials I: Fibered contact manifolds and Lagrangian cobordisms

-\begin{example} The Clifford Legendrian of \eqref{cliffleg} is a Legendrian in the standard contact sphere $S^{2n-1}$ that is an $n$-to-$1$ cover of the Clifford Lagrangian in projective space $\CP^{n-1}$.
-Consider the fibration $S^{2n-1} \to \CP^{n-1}$.
+\begin{example} The Clifford Legendrian of \eqref{cliffleg} is a finite cover of the Clifford Lagrangian in complex projective space, as follows: Consider the fibration $S^{2n-1} \to \CP^{n-1}$.
 The symplectization of $S^{2n-1}$ may be identified with punctured affine space

 The Maslov index two disks bounding the Clifford torus $\Pi_{\Cliff}$ are those induced by the maps to $\C^n - \{ 0 \} $